deepsense-ai/seahorse/docs/operations/join.md

 <td><code id="join-columns">join columns</code></td>
 <td><code><a href="../parameter_types.html#parameters-sequence">Parameters Sequence</a></code></td>
 <td>The sequence of column pairs (<code>left column: <a href="../parameter_types.html#single-column-selector">SingleColumnSelector</a></code>,
-   <code>right column: <a href="../parameter_types.html#single-column-selector">SingleColumnSelector</a></code>) defining condition for the JOIN operation.
+   <code>right column: <a href="../parameter_types.html#single-column-selector">SingleColumnSelector</a></code>) defining the condition for the JOIN operation.
-   Empty join condition is not supported and exception <code>ColumnDoesNotExistException</code> is thrown.
+   Empty join condition is not supported and <code>ColumnDoesNotExistException</code> is thrown.
    When a column selected by name or by index does not exist, <code>ColumnDoesNotExistException</code> is thrown.
-   When the type of columns to JOIN upon in two DataFrames do not match,
+   When the type of columns to JOIN upon in the two <code>DataFrames</code> do not match,
    <code>WrongColumnTypeException</code> is thrown.</td>
 </tr>
 <tr>